hopsoft/field_mapper/README.md

     ```

 This is powerful stuff.
-I invite you to play around & experiment with it.
+I invite you to play around & experiment.
 Read through [the tests](https://github.com/hopsoft/field_mapper/tree/master/test) for more detail.